vanvalenlab/kiosk-console/README.md

 ![Kiosk Architecture](https://raw.githubusercontent.com/vanvalenlab/kiosk-console/master/docs/images/Kiosk_Architecture.png)

-- [Frontend](https://github.com/vanvalenlab/kiosk-frontend): API for creating and managing jobs, and a React-based web interface for the DeepCell Kiosk.

 - [Consumer](https://github.com/vanvalenlab/kiosk-redis-consumer): Retrieves items from the Job Queue and handles the processing pipeline for that item.
 Each consumer only works on one item at a time.

 - [Model Server](https://github.com/vanvalenlab/kiosk-tf-serving): Serves models over a gRPC API, allowing consumers to send data and get back predictions.

 - [GPU Autoscaler](https://github.com/vanvalenlab/kiosk-autoscaler): Automatically and efficiently scales Kubernetes GPU resources.

+- [Frontend](https://github.com/vanvalenlab/kiosk-frontend): API for creating and managing jobs, and a React-based web interface for the DeepCell Kiosk.

+- _Additional Data Entry Tools_:

+  - [ImageJ Plugin](https://github.com/vanvalenlab/kiosk-imageJ-plugin): An ImageJ 1.x plugin for processing images with an existing cluster.

+  - [Command-line Interface](https://github.com/vanvalenlab/kiosk-client): A python-based CLI for submitting and managing DeepCell Kiosk jobs.

 - _Not pictured above_:

-  * [Bucket Monitor](https://github.com/vanvalenlab/kiosk-bucket-monitor): Purges the bucket of uploaded and processed files that are older than `AGE_THRESHOLD`, 3 days by default.
+  - [Bucket Monitor](https://github.com/vanvalenlab/kiosk-bucket-monitor): Purges the bucket of uploaded and processed files that are older than `AGE_THRESHOLD`, 3 days by default.

-  * [Janitor](https://github.com/vanvalenlab/kiosk-redis-janitor): Monitors in-progress items and makes sure no jobs get left un-finished.
+  - [Janitor](https://github.com/vanvalenlab/kiosk-redis-janitor): Monitors in-progress items and makes sure no jobs get left un-finished.

 ## Contribute